-Course-Level Learning Outcomes-
+Course-Level Learning Outcomes

 1. What are the Course-Level Outcomes (CLOs)?

-Preventive Dentistry Course Level Outcomes
+Preventive Dentistry Course Level Outcomes demonstrating:

 - 1. Describe the relationship of plaque to dental disease. - 2.
-List types and functions of systemic and topical fluorides, and describe the application procedure for each type.

-3. Utilize the internet to obtain ideas to prepare an age specific flip chart demonstrating:
+List types and functions of systemic and topical fluorides, and describe the application procedure for each type. - 3.
+Utilize the internet to obtain ideas to prepare an age specific flip chart

-- a. the components of plaque, its primary sites, frequency of removal, contribution to dental disease and growth mechanism. - b. disclosing agents for home care, their basic ingredients, toxicity status and function. - c. selection of a toothbrush. - d. bass brushing technique including rationale, sulcular bristle placement and sequence of placement. - e. selection, grasp, length and technique for the use of dental floss. - f. modes and benefits of the receipt of fluoride. - g. importance of replacing missing and lost teeth. - h. importance and components of a balanced diet. - i. relationship of carbohydrates and exposure time to tooth decay. - j. rationale and function of sealants. - k. rationale and function of prophylaxis and coronal polish. - I. importance of regular dental visits. - 4.
-In the classroom, using the flipchart, give a presentation on oral health care. - 5.
-In the laboratory setting, under the supervision and evaluation of the instructor, counsel a classmate regarding: - a.
+- a. the components of plaque, its primary sites, frequency of removal, contribution to dental disease and growth mechanism. - b. disclosing agents for home care, their basic ingredients, toxicity status and function. - c. selection of a toothbrush. - d. bass brushing technique including rationale, sulcular bristle placement and sequence of placement. - e. selection, grasp, length and technique for the use of dental floss. - f. modes and benefits of the receipt of fluoride. - g. importance of replacing missing and lost teeth. - h. importance and components of a balanced diet. - i. relationship of carbohydrates and exposure time to tooth decay. - j. rationale and function of sealants. - k. rationale and function of prophylaxis and coronal polish. - 1. importance of regular dental visits. - 4.
+In the classroom, using the flipchart, give a presentation on oral health care.

+5. In the laboratory setting, under the supervision and evaluation of the instructor, counsel a classmate regarding:

+- a.
 The importance of restoring carious teeth, replacing missing teeth, receiving the benefits of fluoride and regular dental visits. - b.
-Use of disclosing agents, bass brushing technique, and dental floss. - c.
-Rationale and procedures for choosing food wisely, reducing carbohydrate exposure, and sealing appropriate occlusal surfaces. - 6.
-Instruct two clinical patients in the principles and procedures of plaque control and wise food choices.
+Use of disclosing agents, bass brushing technique, and dental floss.